tseth4/devlog23/_posts/2024-01-29-understanding-the-knapsack-problem.md

 ![knapsack all weights]({{ site.baseurl }}/assets/knapsack-weightsall.jpg)

-From here we can just return the last index after we are finished calculating the array with the last item.
+From here, we can simply return the value at the last index after completing the calculation of the array with the last item.
 Voila!
 The maximum value at a capacity of 10 is 11.

 Here is the full code in JavaScript: